lgwest/opengl/README.md

-# From the course "Graphics with mordern OpenGL"
+# From the course "Computer Graphics with modern OpenGL"

-At www.udemy.com, adapted to linux (Ubuntu 18:04) using cmake, instead of using visual studio as don in the course.
+At www.udemy.com, modified for linux (Ubuntu 18:04) using cmake.

 ## Section 1 Introduction

-I skip this on linux
-* download glew at sourceforge
-* downloads glfw from www.glfw.org

-Instead I do
+Install the needed libraries
 * sudo apt-get install libglew2.0 libglew-dev
 * sudo apt-get install libglfw3 libglfw3-dev
+* sudo apt-get install libglm-dev

 And let cmake find them

+#### A note about cmake find_package()
+CMake Find Modules (FindXyz.cmake files) are deprecated in favour of Package Config files (usually named XyzConfig.cmake).
+Package Config files are shipped and maintained by the package they are intended to find.
+See glmConfig.cmake for an example.

+CMake's find_package() command has two modes: Module mode (legacy, using Find modules) and Config mode (preferred, using Package Config files)